flarum/docs/docs/extend/update-2_0.md

 There have been many changes to the core frontend codebase, including renamed or moved methods/components, new methods/components, and more.
 It might help to look directly at the [JavaScript diffs](https://github.com/flarum/framework/issues?q=is%3Amerged+label%3Ajavascript+milestone%3A2.0+) to see what has changed.
 But here are some notable changes.

 ##### <span class="breaking">Breaking</span>
+* Some extension initializers [have been renamed to be more uniform](https://github.com/flarum/framework/pull/4003/files), if you are checking for initializer existence with `app.initializers.has('...')` you should update the name accordingly.
 * `IndexPage.prototype.sidebar` has been removed, use the `IndexSidebar` component instead.
 * `IndexPage.prototype.navItems` has been moved to `IndexSidebar.prototype.navItems`.
 * `IndexPage.prototype.sidebarItems` has been moved to `IndexSidebar.prototype.items`.